-It is known that several ECM proteins, including type I, III, IV collagens, fibronectin and tenascin-C, are involved in the process of fibrosis in UIP patients [5, 6].
-Herein, we demonstrated that periostin is a novel component of fibrosis in UIP and fNSIP which negatively correlates with the pulmonary functions in IPF/UIP.
-To date, the exact role of periostin in the pathogenesis of these diseases remains unknown.
-It has been previously demonstrated that periostin can interact with other ECM proteins including collagen, tenascin C and fibronectin, and plays an important role in collagen fibrillogenesis or organisation of an extracellular meshwork architecture [10, 27, 28].
+It is known that several ECM proteins - including type I, III, IV collagens; fibronectin; and tenascin-C - are involved in the process of fibrosis in UIP patients [5, 6].
+Here we demonstrate that periostin is a novel component of fibrosis in UIP and fNSIP, that negatively correlates with the pulmonary functions in IPF/UIP.
+Thus far, the exact role of periostin in the pathogenesis of these diseases remains unknown.
+We and others have demonstrated that periostin can interact with other ECM proteins including collagen, tenascin C, and fibronectin, and plays an important role in collagen fibrillogenesis or organization of an extracellular meshwork architecture [10, 27, 28].
 Accordingly, a genetic defect of periostin causes impaired amelogenesis in teeth [29], valve abnormalities in the heart [30], and a propensity for cardiac rupture in the healing stage of myocardial infarction [7].
-These results increase the possibility that periostin participates in the formation of fibrotic structure in IIPs.
-As expected, we have found that administration of bleomycin induces less pulmonary fibrotic changes in periostin-deficient mice (M. Uchida; personal communication).
+These results raise the possibility that periostin participates in the formation of fibrotic structure in IIPs.
+As we expected, we have found that administration of bleomycin induces less pulmonary fibrotic changes in periostin-deficient mice (Uchida M, unpublished data).
 These results suggest the possibility that periostin plays an important role in generation of fibrosis in IIPs and that periostin can be a therapeutic target for IIPs.

-We found that serum levels of periostin were significantly high in IPF patients, moderate in fNSIP patients, slightly elevated in COP patients compared to normal control subjects, and in parallel with expression of periostin in lung tissues.
+We found that serum levels of periostin were significantly high in IPF patients, moderate in fNSIP patients, and slightly elevated in COP patients, compared to normal control subjects and in parallel with expression of periostin in lung tissues.
 Furthermore, serum periostin levels were inversely correlated with pulmonary functions in IPF/UIP patients.
 The distribution of periostin in immunohistochemical studies suggests that it is expressed in areas of fibroblast proliferation.
-Taken together, our results show that periostin is a novel component of fibrosis in IIPs.
-Thus, periostin may be a potential biomarker to distinguish IIPs with fibrosis.
+Our results, taken together, show that periostin is a novel component of fibrosis in IIPs.
+Thus periostin may be a potential biomarker to distinguish IIPs with fibrosis that may have progressive disease.